mehdikidai/short_backend/README.md

 ### Creating Shortened Links
 - Enter the original URL in the input field.
 - Optionally customize the link.
-- Set the link's visibility (public/private).
+- Set the link's visibility.

 ### Viewing Statistics
 - View details of link visits, such as: